For retailers and their customers, the holiday season is all about decking the malls and buying gifts for loved ones.

-For example, in an email we could test two different subject headlines to find out which has higher click-through rate.:
+In an email we could test two different subject headlines to find out which has a higher click-through rate:

 “Your discount code expires in 2 hours!” vs. “Only 2 hours left to save big.”

-Once the two versions of content are developed, the identified target audience list is split in half with content version A going to one half of the list and version B going to the other half.
-This “split” distribution test helps determine which version proved most effective among your audience based on specific metrics, such as conversion rate or time on page.
-With those insights, you can optimize your future campaigns accordingly.
+Once the two versions of content are developed, the identified target audience list is split in half with content version A going to one half of the list and version B going to the other.

 Remember, however, that A/B testing isn’t just for the holiday season.
 The higher holiday traffic simply provides a larger sample size for your test, which can yield more reliable results.
-It’s also best to test elements that impact the bottom line more directly including value propositions, product descriptions, creative content, and calls-to-action.
+It’s also best to test elements that directly impact the bottom line, including:

-Here are four ways and reasons to use A/B testing this holiday season.
+Here are four use cases for optimum A/B testing this holiday season.

 Some customers shop months before the holiday season so they can nail the perfect gift.
 A gift guide can help shoppers make decisions more easily and can generate more leads for future campaigns.